MelodyMindG527/frontend/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Material UI for the beautiful component library
-- Framer Motion for smooth animations
-- Recharts for data visualization
-- The React community for excellent tools and libraries

-## 📞 Support
+## 🆘 Support

+For support and questions:
-For support, email support@melodymind.com or create an issue in the repository.
+- Create an issue in the repository
+- Email: support@melodymind.com

 ---

-**MelodyMind** - Your AI-powered mood-based music companion 🎵✨
+**MelodyMind Backend** - Powering AI-driven mood-based music experiences 🎵🤖